Does Medicare Cover PRP Injections

 - Clinical study applications for coverage under this National Coverage Determination (NCD) must be approved by August 2, 2014.

 Just like with Original Medicare, Medicare Advantage plans (Medicare Part C) may also provide coverage for PRP injections if you meet the above conditions.
-Medicare Advantage plans cover everything Original Medicare covers as well as offer some additional benefits.
-However, coverage and out-of-pocket costs will vary depending on the specifics of your plan.
+Medicare Advantage must provide coverage for everything Original Medicare covers.
+However these plans offer some additional benefits as well.
+You will need to check with your plan to see if they may provide coverage for PRP injections Original Medicare does not cover.

 However, the exact costs of PRP injections may vary depending on several factors.
 Some of those factors may include your location and the type of facility you go to.
 Another factor that may affect the costs of your PRP injections is the type of medical professional who will administer them.

+For a PRP injection, a sample of blood is put in a centrifuge to separate it out into different parts.
+One of which is PRP.
 The idea behind PRP injections administration is that, once the PRP is injected into the damaged tissues, it will stimulate the body to grow new and healthy cells and promote healing.
-However, they are not yet approved by the US Food and Drug Administration.

 Note: Medicare coverage changes all the time.
 And your specific coverage may vary from plan to plan for Medicare Advantage and Medigap plans.
 Always be sure to double check with your health care provider and/or Medicare insurance provider about what your plan covers and what it does not.